low testosterone

 5. Fifth, If I have Low Testosterone, what happens if I don’t have it treated?

+If you’re taking prescription, over-the-counter, or vitamin supplements, be sure to tell your doctor.
 There are several different treatment options available.
 Which treatment depends on what you and your doctor decide is appropriate.

-FDA approved treatment options:
+FDA-approved treatment options:

 • Gels – You apply testosterone gels daily, and your skin absorbs the testosterone into your body.
 In addition, gels provide continuous delivery of testosterone throughout the day.
 It’s important to ensure that other people are not exposed to the gel.
 Moreover, this usually happens when you make skin-to-skin contact with the application site.